fsharp/fsharp.org/data-access/index.md

 Many [NuGET](http://nuget.org) packages exist for document access.
 Some specific frameworks dedicated to simplifying document data  access are:

+ * Direct access to CSV and other log file formats is simple.
+For example, see [Log File Analysis with F#](http://jyliao.blogspot.co.uk/2011/03/log-analysis-with-f.html)

  * [FSharp.Data](http://tpetricek.github.io/FSharp.Data/) - The F# Data library (FSharp.Data.dll) implements functionality to access data in your F# applications and scripts.

    It implements F# type providers for working with structured file formats (CSV, JSON and XML) and for accessing the WorldBank and Freebase data.
 It also includes helpers for parsing JSON files and for sending HTTP requests.